SlasherGeo/SlasherGeo/README.md

 - I'm currently working on finding an internship or full-time opportunity, and some fun projects on the side! 🔭
 - Learning frameworks (like vue.js) on the side
-- How to reach me ☎:
+- Studying up on Cybersecurity too!
 -   LinkedIn - on profile 🤵‍♂️
 -   Instagram - haboinko 📷
 -   Email: habeebrx7@gmail.com